rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 *Figure 9: Oversized box with mold notice label*

-### 6.12.3 Labeling Restricted Material
+### 6.9.3 Labeling Restricted Material

-See 6.4.1 Restricting materials for how to folder and box restricted material.
+See [6.6.1 Restricting materials](#661-restricting-materials) for how to folder and box restricted material.

-Restricted boxes should be clearly stamped with the red RESTRICTED stamp (see figure 10).
+Restricted boxes that are not requestable by researchers should be clearly stamped with the red RESTRICTED stamp (see figure 10).

 ![Figure 10: Restricted material](/06-LOCAL%20PRACTICE/Images/Figure10.jpg "Restricted material")